 How is Lyme disease diagnosed?

 In a state like Pennsylvania, where Lyme disease is very common, it may be diagnosed from the appearance of an EM rash alone.
 However, if you don’t have a rash or it doesn’t look like a typical EM rash, Lyme disease can be diagnosed through a blood test.
 Your blood samples will be sent to a lab which will run a screening test.
-The screening test looks for antibodies to Lyme disease, however, it can react to antibodies to other diseases and conditions.
-That is why if this test is positive, a second test must be done to determine if the antibodies are due to Lyme disease.
+The screening test looks to see if you’ve been exposed to the Lyme disease bacteria before, but it can also react other diseases you may have been exposed to as well.
+That is why if this test is positive, a second test must be done to determine if the previous exposure was to Lyme disease.
 Both of these tests must be positive to be considered a Lyme case.
 For some tests, the first test is usually called an ELISA test and the second test is usually called a Western Blot.
 In other tests, both tests are a form of an ELISA test.
+There is currently no test that can accurately tell you if you currently have the Lyme disease bacteria in your body.

 How does Lyme disease spread?

 Lyme disease is spread through the bite of an Ixodes scapularis tick (also known as a deer tick or black legged tick).
 Deer ticks are found in every county of Pennsylvania, even in green spaces in urban areas.
 There is no evidence Lyme disease can be sexually transmitted or spread through household contact.
-Pregnant women should seek treatment for Lyme disease as soon as possible as untreated Lyme disease can can infect the placenta.
+Pregnant women should seek treatment for Lyme disease as soon as possible as untreated Lyme disease may affect the baby.
 There is no evidence Lyme disease can be transmitted through breastfeeding.

 Is there a treatment or vaccine for Lyme disease?